Darkorg69/BetterPunching/README.md

 ## Why this mod?
 I really like playing realism based modpacks, so I decided to make the game more believeble, because
 punching and breaking blocks is the main thing all players do from the beginning, to the end of the game.

-## Aren't there mods out there that have the same feature as yours?
-Yes, there are!
-But all of them add too much bloat, and are incompatible with most modpacks.
-I made this mod so it is as lightweight as possible, whilst trying to be compatible with any mod/modpack.
+I also made this mod so it is as lightweight as possible, whilst trying to be compatible with any mod/modpack, similar mods don't achieve this.

 ## Important
 * Every mod feature is 100% configurable in the config file.